BetterToBest/compassionism-simulation/CONTRIBUTING.md

 The simulation supports seeded runs (Mulberry32 PRNG).
 To verify a result:

-1. Note the **Random seed** and all parameter values from the exported CSV
+1. Note the **Random seed** and all parameter values from the exported CSV or JSON
 2. Enter the same seed and parameters in the simulation
 3. Confirm the output matches byte-for-byte

-If results diverge under identical seed + parameters, open a bug report with both CSVs.
+If results diverge under identical seed + parameters, open a bug report with both exports.
 This should not happen — if it does, it indicates a browser environment difference worth documenting.

+**v3.3 regression baseline:** use seed `42`, Full Integration preset, 20 years.
+Record Median BLEI (days), BLEI Poverty (% Crisis+Precarious), Gini, and Median Wealth as regression metrics.
+Note that v3.3 values will differ from v3.1/v3.2 due to calibration changes (wage diminishing returns, beta(5,2) recession distribution).

 ### 4. Model Architecture Feedback